 Factor out any taxes paid on these earnings to get your after-tax income number.
 This number is your disposable income.

-Next total up all of your necessary expenses like housing, utilities, food, etc. and subtract the number from your disposable income.
+Next, total all your necessary expenses like housing, utilities, food, etc. and subtract the number from your disposable income.
 The number you have is your discretionary income.

 And you’re probably spending more of it than you realize.
 Americans spend $143,280 over their lifetime to “treat themselves.”